PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 Rename asset
 ^^^^^^^^^^^^

-The process of rename an asset is pretty similar to the process of delete it.
+The process of rename an asset is pretty similar to the process of deleting it.
 A confirmation dialog is opened and the user can preview the affected files.
 The main difference is that if the user confirms the operation, then all the Canvas files will be updated to use the new name.

 Move asset
 ^^^^^^^^^^